-In Illinois, newlyweds will need to wait to change their names until their certified marriage certificate is issued by the County Clerk’s Office.
-This document is typically issued by mail two weeks after your wedding day.
-Once you receive it, you can begin the married name change process.
+In Illinois, newlyweds need to wait to change their names until their certified marriage certificate is issued by the County Clerk’s Office.
+You’ll receive your certificate in the mail two weeks after your wedding.
+Once you have it, you can begin the married name change process.

-Newlyweds can opt to file the SS-5 form in-person at their local Social Security Administration Office, or file by mail. *Please note that if you opt to file by mail you will need to send your actual driver’s license or U.S. passport, not a photocopy.
-Those who do not have a passport are encourage to file in-person so as not to be without their driver’s license for the two week processing time.
+You can opt to file the SS-5 form in-person at your local Social Security Administration Office, or file by mail. *Please note that if you opt to file by mail you will need to send your actual driver’s license or U.S. passport, not a photocopy.
+If you don’t have a passport, we encourage you to file in-person.
+This prevents being without your driver’s license for the two week processing time.

 The IRS 8822 is an optional form.
 Its purpose is to notify the IRS of your name change.
-The form only has 7 questions and has no associated filing fee, so we encourage brides to file it to prevent any tax mishaps from occurring.
+The form only has 7 questions and has no associated filing fee.
+Because of this, we encourage newlyweds to file it to prevent any tax mishaps from occurring.

-Updating your name with the United States Postal Service can be done by completing form 3575 or updating your address online.
+Updating your name with the United States Postal Service can be done by completing form 3575.
+Or you can go online to update your address.
 Choose the option which is easiest for you to ensure that you receive mail sent to you in your new married name.

 Illinois Driver’s License

-Once you have your new Social Security card in your new married name, you can head to the Illinois DMV to file for your new driver’s license.
-Be sure to bring you Social Security card in your new name, your current driver’s license, your certified marriage certificate, proof of residence if your address has changed (utility bill, or bank statement,) and $5.00 to pay for the processing fee.
+Once you have your new Social Security card in your new married name, head to the Illinois DMV to file for your new driver’s license.
+Bring your Social Security card in your new name, your current driver’s license, your certified marriage certificate, proof of residence if your address has changed (utility bill, or bank statement,) and $5.00 to pay for the processing fee.
 Your new driver’s license with your married name will be issued the same day you apply and a new photo will be taken.

 Illinois Voter Registration

 Your Illinois Voter Registration Application is the next state-level name change form to be completed and filed.
-Simply answer the ten questions on the form and mail your application to the State Board.
-You will receive a new Voter Registration card in your new name, and ensure your ability to vote in upcoming elections.
+Simply answer the ten questions on the form.
+Then mail your application to the State Board.
+You will receive a new Voter Registration card in your new name.
+This ensures your ability to vote in upcoming elections.

 Now that you’re finished filing your federal and state level name change forms, you’ll need to notify all of your banks, credit cards, insurance providers, mortgage providers, student loan providers, employers, utilities, professional license boards, memberships, and subscriptions of your new married name.
-Some companies can update your name by phone, some require completion of a name change form, and others require an in-person office visit to make the switch on your account.
+Some companies can update your name by phone.
+While others require completion of a name change form.
+Still others require an in-person office visit to make the switch on your account.